 - Chamonix is a snow track on Sony’s Gran Turismo driving game.

-- It is twinned with 6 towns, including Davos in Switzerland and Aspen in Colorado, and is one of the ‘Best of the Alps’ resorts.
+- It is twinned with 6 towns, including Davos in Switzerland, Aspen in Colorado and Garmisch-Partenkirchen in Germany (pictured below).
+It is also one of the ‘Best of the Alps’ resorts.

 - James Salter’s novel Solo Faces, based on the life of climber Gary Hemming, is set in Chamonix.